-- Keep a record of what you ship, and when you send it. - 4.1.1 REMOVE THE BREATHER PLUG and install a sealed oil plug to prevent the loss of lubrication during shipment. - 4.1.2 PACK THE WINCH in an upright position for transport, using the original packaging materials, if possible. - ^a FASTEN THE WINCH to a wooden base using lag bolts, to keep it from moving during transport. - b SEAL THE WINCH in plastic with a desiccant to help protect it from rust, corrosion, and other damage. - c CONSTRUCT WOODEN SIDES and top to enclose the winch in a solid protective crate. - d PACK LOOSE PARTS in small boxes or ship separately. - 4.1.3 INSPECT THE WINCH according to Section 3.4 Inspecting the Equipment before installing it in a new location.
+Keep a record of what you ship, and when you send it.

+- 4.1.1 REMOVE THE BREATHER PLUG and install a sealed oil plug to prevent the loss of lubrication during shipment. - PACK THE WINCH in an upright position for transport, using the original packaging materials, if possible. - ^a FASTEN THE WINCH to a wooden base using lag bolts, to keep it from moving during transport. - b SEAL THE WINCH in plastic with a desiccant to help protect it from rust, corrosion, and other damage. - c CONSTRUCT WOODEN SIDES and top to enclose the winch in a solid protective crate. - d PACK LOOSE PARTS in small boxes or ship separately. - 4.1.3 INSPECT THE WINCH according to the Instructions for Periodic Inspection before installing it in a new location.